Kotlin/kotlin-by-example/examples/04_functional/01_Higher-Order Functions.md

 </div>

-1. Declare a higher-order function that returns a function.
+1. Declaring a higher-order function that returns a function.
-2. Return a function matching the signature.
+2. Declaring a function matching the signature.
-3. Invoke `operation` to get the result assigned to a variable.
+3. Invoking `operation` to get the result assigned to a variable.
+Here `func` becomes `square` which is returned by `operation`.
-4. Invoke the function.
+4. Invoking `func`.
+The `square` function is actually executed.